Genetec/DAP/Samples/Plugin SDK/PluginDatabaseSample/ReadMe.md

 The primary purposes of IPluginDatabaseSupport are:
 1. To indicate that a plugin requires database support.
-2. To provide a standardized way for the plugin system to interact with the plugin's database operations.
+2. To provide a standardized way for Security Center to interact with the plugin's database operations.

 ## Interface Definition